 In fact, you can get started washing and detailing cars as a mobile business.
 You’ll simply need access to a vehicle and car cleaning supplies, as you can detail cars while the people are at home or work.

-You’ll be able to set your own hours, but there will be times of the year when demand is higher.
+With a car wash business, you can set your own hours, but there will be times of the year when demand is higher.
 You can also set your own rates, but you’ll need to consider the cost of your cleaning supplies in your prices to ensure a healthy profit margin.

-This business is also scalable.
+This local business is also scalable.
 If you succeed with one location, you can add other locations and follow the same business model.

 18. Food Truck